jetrails/magento2-cloudflare/README.md

 </p>

 ## Documentation
-The user guide can be found in the [docs](docs) folder.
-The user guide goes through the installation process as well as explains all the features that comes with this plugin.
-For furthur support, please email [development@jetrails.com](mailto://development@jetrails.com).
+The user guide can be found [here](https://jetrails.github.io/magento2-cloudflare).
+The user guide goes through the installation process as well as explains all the features that comes with this extension.
+For further support, please email [development@jetrails.com](mailto://development@jetrails.com).

 ## Build System
 This extension uses __Gulp__ as it's build system.
 Gulp is a package that can be easily downloaded using __NPM__ or __Yarn__.
 Once this repository is cloned, run `npm install gulp -g` followed by `npm install` or `yarn install` to install Gulp and all Gulp modules used within this build system.
 Please refer to the following table for a description of some useful Gulp commands.
 A typical Gulp command takes the following form: `gulp <command>`.